Comparing energy cost between traditional and Western populations

 The measurements of TEE among Hadza hunter-gatherers challenge the view that Western lifestyles result in abnormally low energy expenditure, and that decreased energy expenditure is a primary cause of obesity in developed countries.

-The full scientific artic can be downloaded free of charge at the following link: click here
+The full scientific artic can be downloaded at the following link: click here